GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/gpsgridder.rst

 **-W**\ [**w**]
    One-sigma data uncertainties for *u* and *v* are provided in the last two columns.
-   We then compute weights that are inversely proportional to the uncertainties.
-   Append **w** if weights are given instead of uncertainties.
+   We then compute least squares weights that are inversely proportional to the square of the uncertainties.
+Append **w** if weights are given instead of uncertainties, in which case we just use the weights as provided (no squaring).
 This results in a weighted least squares fit.
 Note that **-W** only has an effect if **-C** is used.
    [Default uses no weights or uncertainties].
-   Note: At present the **-W** option is *unstable*.
-We do not yet know if it reflects a coding bug or a theoretical limitation.
-Users beware, and make sure you compare the results with non-weighted output for basic sanity checking.

 .. _-V: